Pakistan let China see crashed U.S. "stealth" copter - report

 Despite the billions in aid, Pakistan still considers China a more reliable ally than the United States.
 China is a major investor in predominantly Muslim Pakistan in areas such as telecommunications, ports and infrastructure.
 The countries are linked by a Chinese-built road pushed through Pakistan's northern mountains.

-Trade with China is worth almost $9 billion a year for Pakistan, and China is its top arms supplier.
+Trade with Pakistan is worth almost $9 billion a year for Pakistan, and China is its top arms supplier.

 In the wake of attacks that left 11 people dead in the China's western region of Xinjiang in late July, Pakistan dispatched the ISI's Pasha to Beijing.